Erratum: near the end of the video we say that Nephthys and Anubis are siblings; this is not correct.

 However, as a papyrus devoted to ensuring Hunefer’s continued existence in the Afterlife is not likely to depict this outcome, he is shown to the right, brought into the presence of Osiris by his son Horus, having become “true of voice” or “justified.”
 This was a standard epithet applied to dead individuals in their texts.
 Osiris is shown seated under a canopy, with his sisters Isis and Nephthys.
 At the top, Hunefer is shown adoring a row of deities who supervise the judgement.

 R.O.
-Faulkner, The Ancient Egyptian Book of the Dead (revised ed.
-C. A. R. Andrews) (London, The British Museum Press, 1985).
+Faulkner, The Ancient Egyptian Book of the Dead (revised edition C. A. R. Andrews) (London: The British Museum Press, 1985).

 R.B.
 Parkinson and S. Quirke, Papyrus (Egyptian Bookshelf) (London: The British Museum Press, 1995).